 Mid-century style has enjoyed a renaissance in the past few years.
 It’s de rigeur at on trend ad agencies, of course, but one doesn’t have to invest in a genuine Eames chair to participate.
-With affordable design on offer from the pages of dwell Magazine to West Elm to IKEA, today’s young professionals can recapture the cool ambiance of the avant-garde fifties without breaking the bank.
+With affordable design on offer from dwell Magazine to West Elm to IKEA, today’s young professionals can recapture the cool ambiance of the avant-garde fifties without breaking the bank.

 According to The Washington Post, author Ayn Rand (1905-1982) is enjoying a comeback among young professionals.
 From Silicon Valley to Manhattan and even – according to the UK Guardian – across the pond, hot-shot Millennial business leaders are exploring Rand’s philosophy of individualism and self interest.
 Controversial, eh?

 Devotees find the Big Idea of her 1,100 page opus Atlas Shrugged (1957) intriguing: what would happen if the most productive captains of business and industry decided to strike, and encouraged by mystery-man John Galt – of who is John Galt? fame – just walked off the job and totally disappeared?